 Besides the difference in wick and rods, atomizers can come in other designs.
 Flat dish options are designs where you won’t find either a wick or coil.
-They’re ideal for people who prefer vapes with lower temperatures without the wax coming into contact with the heating mechanism.
+They’re ideal for people who prefer vapes with lower temperatures without the wax coming into contact with the heating mechanism, many vape guides recommend this.
 Also, some people don’t really like the after taste of silica and titanium coils.
 So, the flat dish is an alternative for them too.

 There are other atomizers that place a screen between the wax and the heating mechanism to prevent physical contact.
 On the other hand, pancake coil atomizers try to utilize the close contact between the heating element and the concentrate.
 It essentially comes down to the thickness and consistency of the concentrate you have and the heat you need to find the right consistency.

 The material of the atomizer also determines how it delivers the concentrate.
 Titanium, for instance, can heat up faster and retain this heat for a longer duration.
 But it can compromise the quality of the taste.
 On the other hand, Quartz can also heat up quickly and still give you quality taste on your wax.
 But it cannot retain the heat as well as titanium.
 There are also ceramic atomizers.
 These designs take way longer to heat up, but they can still hold on to the heat long enough.
 As an added plus, they don’t add any material taste to the concentrate, especially if you operate it at lower temperatures.
 So, it’s pretty clear that each material brings an advantage while taking away a perk of the experience.
 To reconcile all these factors, some designs use a mixture of different materials.
 So, you can find atomizers that have a titanium coil but also come with double ceramic rods.